-Each year, the DeHoff Emerging Philanthropist award recognizes a Stark County resident age 45 and under who impacts Stark County through direct service and volunteer work in the areas of Income, Education and/or Health, United Way of Greater Stark County’s BOLD GOALS.
+Each year, the DeHoff Emerging Philanthropist award recognizes a Stark County resident age 45 and under who impacts Stark County through direct service and volunteer work in the areas of Health, Education and Financial Stability, United Way of Greater Stark County’s BOLD GOALS.

-Have someone to nominate?
-Go here to nominate them.
-(Nominations for this award closed at 5 pm on January 31, 2017)
+Do you know someone who derves to be nominated?
+Go here to nominate them (nominations for this year's award close at noon on January 26, 2018).

-This award will be presented at United Way of Greater Stark County's Annual Meeting on March 30, 2017.
+This award will be presented at United Way of Greater Stark County's Annual Celebration on March 29, 2018.

 2017 DEHOFF EMERGING PHILANTHROPIST AWARD WINNER